papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 The conference center will cater for all meals, which are covered in the cost of the retreat.
 They will accommodate all dietary requirements detailed during registration.

 # Pre-retreat hike

+Similar to last year, there will be an optional pre-retreat hike in the morning before we meet at the conference center for the retreat.
+The [Sawmill Road Loop Trail](https://www.alltrails.com/explore/trail/us/california/sawmill-road-loop-trail) is only 3 miles long, features wonderful views, and is just a 5-minute drive from the conference center.
+More information will follow!

 # Program